simonecid/VivadoTutorial/README.md

  * ```csyn``` (shortener of ```csynth_design```) to synthesise the code
  * ```cosim``` (shortener of ```csynth_design```), after having run ```csyn``` successfully, to run the co-simulation test bench

+## Available tags

+Three tags are available:
+ * ```base```, which is the base code to add and multiply two vector without any optimisation
+ * ```cpp_version```, which has optimisation to maximise code throughput
+ * ```optimised```, which is a rewriting of the code using a template class for vectors with overloaded operator.
+It shows that C++ constructs, while simplifying writing code, do not increase latency and resource usage of your design.
 ## Accessing the synthesis report

 Synthesis report are located in ```VivadoTutorial/KU115/syn/report/``` with .rpt extension in human-readable format and with .xml in XML format, useful for automated analysis.